Reviewing Vaxart Inc. (VXRT)'s and Morphic Holding Inc. (NASDAQ:MORF)'s results | New Business Observer

 Liquidity

-Vaxart Inc.’s Current Ratio is 1.8 while its Quick Ratio is 1.8.
-On the competitive side is, Morphic Holding Inc. which has a 4.6 Current Ratio and a 4.6 Quick Ratio.
-Morphic Holding Inc. is better positioned to pay off short and long-term obligations compared to Vaxart Inc.
+The Current Ratio and Quick Ratio of Vaxart Inc. are 1.8 and 1.8 respectively.
+Its competitor Morphic Holding Inc.’s Current Ratio is 4.6 and its Quick Ratio is 4.6.
+Morphic Holding Inc. can pay off short and long-term obligations better than Vaxart Inc.

-The next table highlights the given recommendations and ratings for Vaxart Inc. and Morphic Holding Inc.
+The next table highlights the shown recommendations and ratings for Vaxart Inc. and Morphic Holding Inc.

 |Sell Ratings